dianping/cat/lib/python/README.md

 ### Coroutine Mode

-Since we are using `ThreadLocal` to storage the transaction stack in `ccat`, which is necessary to build the `message tree`, and `pycat` is highly dependent on `ccat`. (with cffi)
+Since we are using `ThreadLocal` to storage the transaction stack in `ccat`, which is necessary to build the `message tree`, and `cat-sdk` is highly dependent on `ccat`. (with cffi)

 We don't support message tree in `coroutine` modes, like `gevent`, `greenlet` because different coroutines in the same thread run alternately.

-In these cases, you should use the following code to initialize `pycat`.
+In these cases, you should use the following code to initialize `cat-sdk`.

 ```python
 cat.init("appkey", logview=False)